sunpeng981712364/ACMR_demo/README.md

 	# NUSWIDE-10K dataset
     python train_adv_crossmodal_simple_nuswide.py

-We have prepared the processed data in the "./data" folder.
+We have prepared the data in the "./data" folder.
 If you have any question, please contact Bokun Wang at csbkwang@gmail.com.